 Native Californian Clarissa Lyons has been garnering praise for her “luxuriant large soprano” (Los Angeles Times) in her performances in operas, oratorios, and concert works.

 2015 has been an especially notable year for Ms Lyons after being named the Grand Prize Winner at Florida Grand Opera’s Young Patronnesses of the Opera Competition and the Glenn & Ginger Flournay Award Winner at Shreveport Opera’s Mary Jacobs Smith Singer of the Year Competition.
-Additionally, the artist participated in The Song Continues series at Carnegie Hall in January 2015, helmed by iconic mezzo-soprano Marilyn Horne where she performed in a masterclass lead by Warren Jones.
+Additionally, the artist participated in The Song Continues series at Carnegie Hall in January 2015, helmed by iconic mezzo-soprano Marilyn Horne where she performed in a masterclass led by Warren Jones.
 She will return to Carnegie Hall in January 2016 to present a Spotlight Recital in Weill Hall as part of The Song Continues series alongside tenor Miles Mykkanen and pianist Ken Noda.
 Ms. Lyons will be a Bel Canto Artist at Katonah’s Caramoor Festival during the summer of 2015.
 She will be covering Blanche in Poulenc’s Les Dialogues des Carmelites and appearing in a night of Italian arias and songs with fellow young artists.
-Ms. Lyons was also selected as one of seven finalists in the James Toland Vocal Arts Competition in Oakland, California where she will perform in June of 2015.
+Additionally, Ms. Lyons received the Audience Choice Award and Third Place at the James Toland Vocal Arts Competition in June 2015.
+In the Fall of 2015, Clarissa will join The Metropolitan Opera Lindemann Young Artist Development Program.

 As a Young Artist at Opera on the Avalon in 2014, Ms. Lyons received praise for her comedic timing as Helena in Britten’s “A Midsummer Night’s Dream” conducted by Vlad Iftinca and directed by Tom Diamond.
 She also traveled to Seattle, Washington to perform the resurrection of Mark Morris Dance Group’s Love Song Waltzes and New Love Song Waltzes with the noted dance group.